Avshalom Feinberg: Legacy and commemoration

 In 5729 (1969), a Nahal outpost was established in the Yamit region named "Dekel" to commemorate the palm tree marking Avshalom's grave.
 After the IDF withdrawal from Sinai, the settlement was reestablished in the Peace District under the same name.
 In the summer of 5733 (1973), a regional center was built for the Rafiah Salient named "Avshalom Center" after Avshalom Feinberg.
 The name persists in the new settlement in the Peace District called Avshalom.

-In 2009, Yedioth Books published "A Sign from Avshalom" by Nava Macmel-Atir, based on the life story of Avshalom Feinberg.
+In 2009, Yedioth Books published "A Sign from Avshalom", a Hebrew novel by Nava Macmel-Atir based on the life story of Avshalom Feinberg.
 The book quickly became a best-seller, selling 20,000 copies within three months of its release.
 After six months, it was awarded the Platinum Book by the Book Publishers Association of Israel for reaching 40,000 copies sold.
 In June 2015, it received the "Diamond Book" award for surpassing 100,000 copies sold.

 East of Highway 4, north of the Ra'an junction, a memorial site was established in memory of Avshalom.
 After the discovery of his remains, an inscription was added at the site describing the event.
 In 2010, due to the need for road expansion nearby, the site was moved entirely to the Hadera River Park.